phyzhenli/AM/README.md

 - add a control parameter to the objective function.

-- use MATLAB Mixed Integer Genetic Algorithm (GA) to solve the optimization objective and obtain results.
+- use MATLAB Mixed Integer Genetic Algorithm (GA) to solve the optimization objective and obtain compression results.

 - turn results to C++ and Verilog models of the multiplier by running 'postMATLAB'.

-- evaluate the multipliers.

 ### example